eclipsesource/tabris-plugin-maps/doc/Map.md

 - widget: *Map*
 - latLng: *[LatLng](LatLng.md)*

-Fired continously while the map is dragged with a finger.
+Fired continuously while the map is dragged with a finger.